pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 - **Statistical Review Reports**: Documentation of statistical review of sample size, analysis methods, and SAP

+- **Risk Management Plan Review Reports**: Documentation of Risk Management Plan review confirming:
+  - Coverage of all critical processes and data
+  - Completeness of risk assessments
+  - Appropriateness of mitigation strategies
+  - Alignment with monitoring plan
+  - QTL establishment for critical parameters

 - **CRF Review Reports**: Documentation of CRF review for completeness, clarity, and alignment with protocol